You know your landing pages are a crucial cog in the conversion funnel.

 Another helpful feature is its in-platform analytics.
 Again, this tool doesn’t provide the level of insight you’d gain from a tool like Google Analytics — but it’s conveniently located in the tool’s dashboard, and can give you an at-a-glance overview of your page’s results.

-Instapage claims to be “The Most Powerful Landing Page Software for Teams,” and this focus is apparent in the platform’s collaboration tools.
+Instapage claims to be “the most powerful landing page platform for marketing teams and agencies,” and this focus is apparent in the platform’s collaboration tools.

 Instapage has a very large, high-quality selection of templates.
 While there are some sleeker, flashier options available, you won’t go wrong with an Instapage landing page.

-Plus, with over 200 options, you have plenty of options.
+Plus, with over 200 templates, you have plenty of options.
 In fact, I placed Instapage ahead of Landingi largely because of their bigger template selection.

 Much like the other tools we’ve covered so far, Instapage benefits from an extremely simple, user-friendly interface.
 You won’t need a month to figure the software out.